-'Civilians flee' Turkish assault on Afrin
+Thousands flee Turkish assault on Afrin

-Syria war: 'Civilians flee' Turkish assault on Afrin enclave
+Syria war: Thousands flee Turkish assault on Afrin enclave

-Hundreds of civilians are reported to have been displaced by fierce clashes between Turkish-led forces and Kurdish fighters on Syria's northern border.
+An estimated 5,000 people have been displaced by clashes between Turkish-led forces and Kurdish fighters in north-western Syria, the UN says.

-The UK-based Syrian Observatory for Human Rights said people were fleeing the Kurdish enclave of Afrin and heading towards government-held Aleppo.

-But it cited sources as saying they were being prevented from crossing into the city's mainly Kurdish districts.

-The Turkish military is trying to drive a Kurdish militia out of Afrin.
+The civilians have fled communities near the border since Turkey launched an offensive to drive a Kurdish militia out of the Afrin region on Saturday.

+Some are reported to have been prevented from crossing into territory controlled by the Syrian government.

+The UN said it was ready to deliver aid to 50,000 people in Afrin if required.

+World powers involved in the Syrian conflict meanwhile called on the Turkish military to exercise restraint because it risked exacerbating the country's humanitarian crisis.

+Turkey's president has vowed to "crush" the People's Protection Units (YPG) militia, which controls Afrin and more than 400km (250 miles) of Syria's northern border.

-Ankara says the People's Protection Units (YPG) is an extension of the banned Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in south-eastern Turkey for three decades.
-Turkey considers the YPG a terrorist group.
+He says it is an extension of the banned Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in south-eastern Turkey for three decades.

 The YPG denies any direct organisational links to the PKK - an assertion backed by the US, which has provided the militia and allied Arab fighters with weapons and air support to help them battle the jihadist group Islamic State (IS) in Syria.